syahputera-doni/playlist-generator/README.md

 ## Features

 * Generate m3u8 playlist of all media files in current directory.
-* Show how much time it takes to generate the playlist.
+* Show how much time does it take to generate the playlist.

 ## Running
 playlist-generator is a command-line program.
 It requires Python interpreter of any version and it is not platform specific.
 It should work on Linux, on OSX or on Windows.